micromikko/waaca-bathroom-scale/README.md

 # waaca-bathroom-scale
-Waaca is a school project for my Smart Systems Engineering course, in which we created the software and hardware for a bathroom scale.
-The course was closely tied to a virtual instrumentation course in which TI's LabView was used.
+Waaca is a Smart Systems Engineering course project in which LabVIEW programming and electronic schematic design were central.
+We created the software and hardware for a bathroom scale from scratch.
+The course was closely tied to a Virtual Instrumentation course in which we utilized Texas Instrument's LabVIEW training materials.

 See the documentation for more information.